The Switch Method

 As in the Switch Method and the Preferential Looking Paradigm, the Head Turn Preference Procedure records direction of attention to determine whether children have a preference for certain speech patterns.

-The child sits on a parent's lap during the test.
+The child sits on their parent's lap during the test.
 At first the child's attention is attracted by a blinking light.
 As soon as it looks at the light, the light extinguishes and speech sounds are heard from a loudspeaker, either to the right or to the left of the child, supported by a blinking light next to the active loudspeaker.
 When the sound comes from one side, the child turns its head in that direction, and as soon as the child's attention turns elsewhere, the sound stops and the light goes out.

-The thought behind this method is that the child's attention will be held longer by sound sequences or sentences that are relevant to the language it is learning than by less interesting ones.
+The idea behind this method is that the child's attention will be held longer by sound sequences or sentences that are relevant to the language it is learning than by less interesting ones.
 For this method, too, experimental conclusions can only be drawn from the data collected from groups of subjects.

 More on the Head Turn Preference Procedure: